ULL-MII-SYTWS-1920/ull-mii-sytws-1920.github.io/tema3-web/jekyll.md

 ## CloudCannon: The Cloud CMS for Jekyll

 [CloudCannon](https://app.cloudcannon.com/) is cloud content management system and hosting provider for Jekyll websites.
+The way it works is this:

 1. A developer uploads a Jekyll site in the browser or syncs with GitHub, Bitbucket or Dropbox.
 2. CloudCannon builds the site, hosts it and